FAQ

 .

 : images used by magic cards.
-You can use all image sizes.blocs
+You can use all image sizes.opinions

 Adding custom games to Where Is It?